It can be frustrating when you’ve just found the flawless engagement ring for your bride-to-be and it’s not the right ring size.

 Step 3: Soldering the Ring

-You will then connect the edges to form it back to a perfect circle.
+You will then connect the edges of two pieces to form it back to a perfect circle.
 Then, proceed to solder it back together.
 Usually, a solder wire or pieces are melted along the solder joint to create a seamless look.
 At the same time, this is to hide any solder marks.

 Step 4: Finishing Touches